elsampsa/valkka-core/README.md

       pip3 install --upgrade package_name

 - Download python3 examples from "valkka-examples" [repository](https://github.com/elsampsa/valkka-examples).
+- Benchmarking and testing Valkka is done with the api level 2 programs at the "valkka-examples" repository (see that repo for more instructions).
 - Check out Valkka cpp [documentation](https://elsampsa.github.io/valkka-core/).
 If you are just using the python3 API, you should read at least the "Library Architecture" section.

 ## Features

-### Current stable version is 0.2.1
+### Current stable version is 0.3.0 (coming online in .. maybe a minute)
-- Full-HD / 25 fps with several cameras streaming allright - but only when using X-windoses created by the library itself (see Resources/discussion threads)
+0.3.0 Version name : "It was all about the vblank"
+- Several full-HD cameras now streaming OK
+- Interoperability with python multiprocesses (and from there, with OpenCV)
+- For benchmarking, testing and demos see the "valkka-examples" repository

+### Older versions

+0.2.1 Version
 - License change (to APGL)
 - Added python level 2 api example
 - Miscellaneous fixes

-### Older versions
 0.2.0 Version name : "Christmas 2017 project"
 - Software interpolator filter (yuv => rgb interpolation in the CPU)
 - Shared memory bridge for python inter-process communication